 - Go to autodcp.com and click on “Activate”.
+Here’s a shortcut to the button.
 (NOTE: You’ll need a Dropbox account to use AutoDCP.)

 - Once you’ve successfully activated AutoDCP, the Dropbox will create an AutoDCP folder in

 your Dropbox account (Dropbox/Apps/Autodcp.)
 To create a DCP, simply drag your video file into this AutoDCP folder.
 AutoDCP will begin processing your video file in a few minutes.
 You can monitor the progress by logging in at autodcp.com with credentials emailed to you upon registration.

 - Once completed, you will receive an email notification as well as a paypal invoice.
 Upon payment of your paypal invoice your finished DCPs will be found in your dropbox folder at Dropbox/Apps/AutoDCP/dcps/yoursourcefilename.